vinuesa/get_phylomarkers/INSTALL.md

 # Installation and execution notes for GET_PHYLOMARKERS

 This file lists the software components of the **GET_PHYLOMARKERS** software package and its dependencies, briefly describing how to install them.
-It also provides instructions on how to prepare your Docker environment to run local instances (containers) of the [**GET_HOMOLOGUES + GET_PHYLOMARKERS Docker image**](https://hub.docker.com/r/csicunam/get_homologues/) available on Docker hub.
-We highly recommend installing the platform-independent, ready-to-use Docker version, which will free you from struggling with system-specific configuration issues.
+It also provides instructions on **how to setup your Docker environment** to run local instances (containers) of the [**GET_PHYLOMARKERS Docker image**](https://hub.docker.com/r/vinuesa/get_phylomarkers) or [**GET_HOMOLOGUES + GET_PHYLOMARKERS Docker image**](https://hub.docker.com/r/csicunam/get_homologues/), both available from the [Docker registry](https://hub.docker.com/).
+We highly recommend running the containerized, ready-to-use version, which will free you from struggling with system-specific installation and configuration issues.

 The pipeline has been developed and extensively tested on Linux (Ubuntu and RedHat distros).
 It should also run on Mac OS X machines, but it has been less tested in that environment.

-It assumes that recent versions of Bash, Perl and R are installed on a multicore (64bit) machine, ideally a server running Linux.
+A standard local install pulling from GitHub assumes that recent versions of Bash, Perl and R are installed on a multicore (64bit) machine, ideally a server running Linux.
 **The pipeline is designed to take advantage of modern multicore machines to parallelize all repetitive tasks** that have to be performed on each cluster of homologous sequences, like tagging sequences, generating multiple sequence alignments, deriving codon alignments, runnig the Phi test on them and inferring maximum likelihood phylogenies from each alignment.
 For large genomic datasets, the pipeline should be run on a multiprocessor/multicore server to speed up these computations.

 ## Quick install and test notes
+We provide two ways of installing and running GET_PHYLOMARKERS and GET_HOMOLOGUES on your machine - Through Docker containers or using a standard local install.

-### Installing the Docker image
+### Pulling and running the Docker image
-We highly recommend that you download the [**Docker image**](https://hub.docker.com/r/csicunam/get_homologues), which bundles **GET_PHYLOMARKERS** with [**GET_HOMOLOGUES**](https://github.com/eead-csic-compbio/get_homologues), ready to use.
+We highly recommend that you download the [**Docker image**](https://hub.docker.com/r/csicunam/get_homologues), which bundles **GET_PHYLOMARKERS** with [**GET_HOMOLOGUES**](https://github.com/eead-csic-compbio/get_homologues), both ready to use.
 This is probably the easiest way to get the full pipeline up and running with minimal fuzz, avoiding potential architecture-specific configuration and installation problems of the diverse dependencies (Perl modules, R packages, binaries ...).
-Detailed instructions are provided below.
+For your convenience, we've also packaged a [**Docker image for GET_PHLYLOMARKERS**](https://hub.docker.com/r/vinuesa/get_phylomarkers) alone.
+Detailed instructions are [provided below](#installing-and-running-docker-on-your-machine).

-### Cloning the repository
+### Cloning the repository and manual installation
 Alternatively, you can try to perform a manual install, as follows:

 1. **GET_PHYLOMARKERS** requires recent versions of Bash and Perl installed on your system.
-In addition, make sure a recent version of R is configured in your system.
-If not, please install base R (r-base in linux) and recommended packages.
-See CRAN packages for MACOSX [here](https://cran.r-project.org/bin/macosx/).
+In addition, make sure a recent version of R is installed in your system.
+If this should not be the case, please visit [The Comprehensive R Archive Network - CRAN](https://cran.r-project.org/) and follow the detailed instructions provided there to install R on different host architectures and operating systems.

 2. Download the [latest release](https://github.com/vinuesa/get_phylomarkers/releases) or clone the repository into a suitable directory (e.g. $HOME/GitHub/).
 To clone the repo, issue the command 'git clone https://github.com/vinuesa/get_phylomarkers.git' from within $HOME/GitHub/